Tinkerforge/brickd/src/build_data/windows/readme.txt

 Brick Daemon config file allows to fine-tune which log messages are included.
 You can use the --debug option to override the config file settings and to output a full debug log.

-For debugging problems in libusb itself the --libusb-debug option can be used.
-Then brickd will enable libusb logging and include libusb log messages into its own log output.

 If started from a command prompt and without the --log-to-file option log messages are written to the command prompt window.